Updated on 2025-09-23 GMT+08:00

 Constraints

-• Not all regions support EVS volumes.
+• EVS volumes are not supported in all regions.
 View the regions where EVS volumes are supported on the console.
 You can also view Function Overview to learn about all regions where EVS volumes are supported.

 • The cluster version must be v1.27.8-r0, v1.28.6-r0, or later.
 If the cluster version does not meet the requirements, you need to upgrade the cluster.